zouhir/jarvis/README.md

 * Shows you the count of ES Harmony module imports which can be treeshakable and the CJS ones which are not.
 * Shows you how well your assets perform in 12 different connection types.
-* Google or Stackoverflow Search for programming errors in 1 button click.
+* Google or StackOverflow search for programming errors in 1 button click.

 **Other Features**: